What's My Approach to Therapy?

 Availability from 10am on Wednesdays and Thursdays

-Located in the heart of London, our South Kensington practice is easily accessible via the Circle, District, and Piccadilly underground lines.
+Located in the heart of London, the South Kensington practice is easily accessible via the Circle, District, and Piccadilly underground lines.
 While there is no waiting room available, the central location provides quick and convenient access for busy professionals.
 This urban setting offers a different but equally effective therapeutic atmosphere.

 Online Sessions (4 days a week and evenings):